telecom-se/hpp/labs/tp2.md

 7. Create another benchmark in order to study the impact of initializing the `ArrayList` with a default value instead of size `n` at instanciation.

-## JMH et le projet DEBS du module
+## Work to do 2/2: JMH et le projet DEBS du module

+You are to use JMH in the main lab project provided to you at TP1.

+The lab project provided to you already includes JMH dependency, as it can be tricky to do without using the archetype -- we did it for you !

+You are to benchmark using JMH the queries you made at lab #1.

+For this, consider :
+1. How to modify the program to make use of JMH ?
+2. What do we need to measure ?
+3. Implement your solution.

 <a name="references"></a>
 ### JMH References